What does an oral Chlamydia infection look like?

 Oral Chlamydia infections are relatively rare, but that doesn’t mean they shouldn’t be taken seriously.

-If you’re experiencing the possible symptoms of oral Chlamydia, or you think you may have been in a situation that puts you at risk of the infection, click the button below to book a test with Better2Know at a sexual health clinic near you.
+If you’re experiencing the symptoms of oral Chlamydia, or you think you may have been in a situation that puts you at risk of other sexually transmitted infections, click the button below to book a test with Better2Know at a sexual health clinic near you.

 Chlamydia is easily treatable with the right medication